Simon Day: Personal life

-Day's teenage life was troubled: he was addicted to alcohol, drugs and gambling, and spent some time in borstal for theft.
+Day was addicted to alcohol, drugs and gambling, and spent some time in borstal for theft during his teenage years.
 He continued to take illegal drugs including cocaine and crack cocaine into the 1990s at the height of his Fast Show fame.

 After failing to pass his driving test for charity during the 2003 Comic Relief Programme, Day later went on to gain an automatic driving licence.
 He is married to Ruth, a former waitress, with whom he has two children, Lloyd and Evie.